STAMPEDE

 Systemic Therapy in Advancing or Metastatic Prostate cancer: Evaluation of Drug Efficacy

-A trial that aims to find the best treatment for people with advanced prostate cancer
+What is the best treatment for people with advanced prostate cancer?

 What is this study about?